 How to save money on a car loan

-And the loans you’ll be offered will also vary depending on different factors, like your credit score — a poor credit history can make it harder to get the best loan offers.
-Here are things to look for and steps to take if you want to save money on your car loan:
+And the loans you’ll be offered will also vary depending on different factors, like your credit score — a poor credit history can make it harder to get the best auto loan offers.
+Here are things to look for and steps to take if you want to save money on your car loan.

-Shop around.
-This also applies to car buying and getting car insurance!
+Shop around: This also applies to car buying and getting car insurance!
 You should always shop around to see your options before making a decision.
 You want to find a loan offer that fits your budget.
 And read the fine print carefully to make sure you’re comparing different car loans by the same metrics.

-Refinance your loan.
-If you find a car loan with a lower interest rate than your current one, maybe because your credit score has improved since you first got your car loan, consider refinancing your car and switching loans.
+Refinance your loan: If you find a car loan with a lower interest rate than your current one, maybe because your credit score has improved since you first got your car loan, consider refinancing your car and switching loans.
 The lower the interest rate, the less you’ll pay over time.

 How does a car loan affect your car insurance?

 Taking out an auto loan to buy a car means that you’re not the only one with a stake in that vehicle.
 The lender also has a financial stake — at least until your car is fully paid off — and they’ll want to make sure their investment is protected.

 If you bought a new car with an auto loan, you might also want to look into adding gap coverage to your auto insurance policy.

 If your new car is stolen or totaled, you won ’t have it anymore — but your car loan will still exist.
 Your insurance will pay you back the actual cash value (ACV) of your car, but that may be less than you still owe on the loan.

 Filing a claim when you have a car loan

 Different lienholders will have different requirements, but your lender may require you to submit documentation proving that you are using the money on car repairs before they’ll endorse the check from the insurance company.
-Make sure to check with your lienholder about what they need from you before they’ll endorse a check, and be sure to save any and all documentation related to your car repairs.
+Make sure to check with your lienholder about what they need from you before they’ll endorse a claims check, and be sure to save any and all documentation related to your car repairs.